sing-group/S2P/s2p-aibench/README.md

 S2P
 =========
-This project contains the main GUI components of the S2P project.
+This project contains the AIBench application of the S2P project.

 Team
 ----